Skip to main content

 The DVSA's changes aim to improve road safety by focusing tests on faster, rural roads and reducing mandatory stops, following a successful five-month trial at 20 centres.

-• Changes to test mechanics include new stop and independent driving rules, alongside updated booking restrictions; candidates will spend longer on faster roads, stops drop from four to three, emergency stops reduce to one in seven, and only learner drivers can book or move tests nearby.
+• Changes to test mechanics include new stop and independent driving rules, alongside updated booking restrictions: stops reduce from four to three, emergency stops drop to one in seven, and independent driving may last up to the full test.

-• DVSA says the adjustments won't change required skills or test timing, aiming to boost safety and help learner drivers by reducing waiting times through stricter notice rules.
+• DVSA says the adjustments won't change required skills or test timing, aiming to boost safety and reduce waiting times with stricter notice rules for learner drivers.

 • Mobilising military driving examiners and cracking down on resold slots are additional steps to tackle backlog affecting about 642,000 learner drivers with future bookings at the end of October.